 When it rains, Disney makes out like a bandit selling those overpriced ponchos!
 Rain in Florida is an almost daily occurrence in certain seasons, so if you know this ahead of time, you can stock up on ponchos for a fraction of the price by buying some on Amazon or at Walmart.
 Throw them in your backpack and you’ll be surprised at how much money you could save should you need them.

 The same goes these days with face masks!
-Currently, Disney World is charging $9.99 per mask (you can spend a little less per mask by buying a bundle ahead of time on shopDisney!).
+Currently, Disney World is charging $19.99 per 2-pack of masks (you can spend a little less per mask by buying a bundle ahead of time on shopDisney!).
 By now, you probably have a decent-sized collection of reusable face masks you can pack in your suitcase so you won’t need to purchase more once you’re there.
 Or, stock up on cheaper disposable masks and use those instead.

 Not preparing for your NEXT Disney World vacation